 More information about Eswatini is available on the Eswatini Page and from other Department of State publications and other sources listed at the end of this fact sheet.

 The official name of the Kingdom of Swaziland was changed to the Kingdom of Eswatini, or Eswatini, in April 2018.
 The United States and Eswatini have had good bilateral relations since Eswatini’s independence from the United Kingdom in 1968 and establishment as a constitutional monarchy.
 Five years after independence, the country’s ruler, King Sobhuza II, repealed the constitution and began to rule by decree.
-In 2006, under Sobhuza’s son King Mswati III, the country implemented a new constitution, and Eswatini emerged as a monarchy with limited democratic checks on the king’s mother, rule as co-monarchs and exercise ultimate authority over the cabinet, legislature, and judiciary.
+In 2006, under Sobhuza’s son, King Mswati III, the country implemented a new constitution, and Eswatini emerged as a monarchy with limited democratic checks on the king’s mother, rule as co-monarchs and exercise ultimate authority over the cabinet, legislature, and judiciary.
 Political power remains largely vested with the king and traditional structures.
 Governmental structures include a cabinet led by a prime minister (who is appointed by the king), a bicameral parliament consisting of the Senate and House of Assembly, and a dualistic judicial system, with both constitutional and traditional courts.
-U.S. policy seeks to maintain and strengthen bilateral relations, and stresses Eswatini’s continued political and economic reform.
+U.S. policy seeks to maintain and strengthen bilateral relations, and stresses Eswatini’s need for continued political and economic reform.
 Eswatini is the last country in Africa to maintain diplomatic relations with Taiwan.

 U.S. Assistance to Eswatini

-Eswatini ranks as a lower-middle income country, but the World Bank estimates that 38% of the population lives below the international poverty line.
-The U.S. Government supports health promotion and health systems, strengthening accountable governance, rule of law, economic inclusion and empowerment, entrepreneurship, youth development and education, security sector capacity-building, and trade promotion in Eswatini.
+Eswatini ranks as a lower-middle income country, but the World Bank estimates that 58.9% of the population lives below the national poverty line.
+The U.S. Government supports: health promotion and health systems; strengthening accountable governance; rule of law; economic inclusion and empowerment; entrepreneurship; youth development and education; security sector capacity-building; and trade promotion in Eswatini.